BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Introduction

 This reactive, siloed approach prevents organization-wide visibility into the threat landscape.
 An attack discovered in one service today may have existed undetected in another for months.
 Security analysts lack tools to search for similar historical attack patterns across service boundaries, creating a \say{correlation gap}.
 As a result, they cannot fully assess the scale and sophistication of an attack, identify its variants, or proactively protect all services from emerging threats.
-Traditional malware defense addressed similar coordination challenges decades ago by exchanging signatures: antivirus engines share hash or pattern-based fingerprints of malicious binaries without revealing proprietary information~\citep{li2019reading}.
+Traditional malware defense addressed similar coordination challenges decades ago by exchanging signatures: antivirus engines share hash or pattern-based fingerprints of malicious binaries without revealing proprietary information~\cite{li2019reading}.
 To our knowledge, no comparable, privacy-preserving, and practically deployable threat intelligence mechanism exists for natural-language prompts in LLM services.
 This paper addresses the following problem: \emph{How can an organization securely share threat intelligence about prompt injection attacks across its compliance boundaries without violating privacy regulations?}

-{\textbf{Ideal Characteristics of an Attack Fingerprint Technique.}} A privacy-preserving fingerprinting mechanism for prompt injection attacks is essential for secure information sharing across compliance boundaries.
+{\textbf{Ideal Characteristics.}} A privacy-preserving fingerprinting mechanism for prompt injection attacks is essential for secure information sharing across compliance boundaries.
 Such a fingerprint must encode the semantic core of the malicious prompt, capturing its essential characteristics beyond surface tokens.
-It should be computationally non-invertible, preventing even white-box adversaries from reconstructing the original input.
+It should be privacy preserving, so the original input (prompt) cannot be recovered.
 The technique must support secure approximate matching for \say{find-similar} searches across data stores and remain lightweight for real-time generation and distribution.
 When an attack is detected in one service, the fingerprint can be broadcast to peer services.
 These peers can then search historical logs for related incidents, flag live traffic, and train local defenses, enabling proactive, collaborative security.
 Cross-boundary threat intelligence will enable faster patching without compromising user privacy.